magento/devdocs/src/_includes/graphql/company.md

 `team(id: ID!)` | CompanyTeam | Returns the specified company team `user(id: ID!)` | Customer | Returns the specified company user `users(filter: CompanyUsersFilterInput, pageSize: Int = 20, currentPage: Int = 1)`| CompanyUsers | Returns the company users that match the specified filter
-`vat_id` | String | The value-added tax number that is assigned to the company by some jurisdictions for tax reporting purposes
+`vat_tax_id` | String | The value-added tax number that is assigned to the company by some jurisdictions for tax reporting purposes

 ### CompanyAclResource attributes {#CompanyAclResource}